Nikoleta-v3/Game-Theory-and-Python/paper/paper.md

 # Summary

-Game Theory and Python is an open source, educational tutorial aimed to introduce readers to game theory and more specifically to repeated games.
-The tutorial uses the open source library called [Axelrod-Python](https://github.com/Axelrod-Python/Axelrod) and [Jupyter Notebooks](https://jupyter.org), making this an open source, reproducible and interactive tutorial.
+Game Theory and Python is an open source educational tutorial aimed to introduce readers to game theory and more specifically to repeated games.
+The tutorial uses the open source library called [Axelrod-Python](https://github.com/Axelrod-Python/Axelrod) and [Jupyter Notebooks](https://jupyter.org) making this an open source, reproducible and interactive tutorial.

 # Statement of Need